-If you’re looking to reduce your overall shipping costs, take a look at your packaging.
-It’s often an overlooked place where you can see significant cost savings with minimal changes.
+If you’re looking to reduce your overall shipping costs, take a look at how your products are packaged.
+It’s often an overlooked place where brands can make slight changes and see significant cost savings.
 The top things to consider include: product protection, branding and design, package size and weight.

 But Isn’t Branding More Important?